qossmic/deptrac/README.md

 #### Explanation
 In section `paths`, you declare, where deptrac should look for your code.
+As this is an array of directories, you can specify multiple locations.

 With the `exclude_files` section, you can specify a regular expression for files, that should be excludes (like tests).